Disasterpeace

-Richard Vreeland (born June 29, 1986), better known by his stage name Disasterpeace, is an American composer and musician.
-He first got started in music after learning the guitar in high school and started writing music around the age of 17.
-Known for his work as a chiptune artist, Vreeland has scored many video games, including Fez and Hyper Light Drifter.
+Richard Vreeland, better known by his stage name Disasterpeace, is an American composer and musician.
+He first got started in music after learning the guitar in high school and began writing music around the age of 17.
+Known for his work as a chiptune artist, Vreeland has scored numerous video games, including Fez and Hyper Light Drifter.
 He stepped into film score composition with the 2015 film It Follows, and has since composed the scores for Marcel the Shell with Shoes On, Under the Silver Lake, Triple Frontier, and Bodies Bodies Bodies.

-Childhood
+Early life

 Vreeland's first introduction to music was as a child, growing up in Staten Island.
 He spent a great deal of time learning from his step-father, who was a trained musician.
 In an interview, Vreeland stated, "As a child, I was mesmerized by drums.
 My step-father was the music director of our church and they would have band practice in the basement.
 Many of my fondest memories are of going down there to jam away on the drums, when they were there".